 The PI is a visiting researcher at the University of Manchester and continues to collaborate with the SpiNNaker team.
 Several ongoing projects are in collaboration with Dr. Teresa Serrano Gotarredona, Seville, Spain; Prof. Nik Kasabov's team at New Zealand, Europe and UK; Prof. Dr. Venkat Subramaniam and his team at Nimhans, Bengaluru, India; Ms Aiswarya Subramanian, Microsoft Research, Bengaluru, India; Dr. Joy Bose, Ericsson Global AI Accelerator, Bengaluru, India.
 We have been functional since January 2019.

 We take pride in several successful undergraduate (UG) student projects that have resulted into publications at international conferences (see here).
-We have facilitated and supported the UG students to attend and present in these conferences, providing them useful exposure.
+We have facilitated and supported the UG students to attend (virtually) and present (oral, poster) in these conferences, providing them useful exposure.